 A safe, local dredge spoil disposal site does not exist.

 It is costly.
 If the sediments are contaminant free it costs about $40 - $50 per cubic yard (approximately a ton of wet sediment) if a private contractor is used to dredge and dispose of sediment.
 If the sediments contain elevated levels of contaminants the cost skyrockets to $85-$110 per cubic yard.
+In fact costs of removal of sandy material in dec 2015 were about $138/Cu yard.

 Due to the developed nature of the watershed, most sections of Deal Lake lack sufficient adjacent de-watering sites.
 This adds to the complexity of a dredging operation in that unless the sediments are sufficiently dewatered it costs dredging costs can escalate due to all of the added water weight.
 Additionally, disposal sites may not accept sediments that are not at least partially dewatered and it may be a permit violation to truck the material unless it has at been partially dewatered.
 Dewatering sites may have to found within the lake boarders.